 What I Do

 Professionally, I started out as an academic in Bio-engineering at the University of Southampton.
-My research used 4D imaging at very big national facilities to understand very tiny biological systems.
-My published research can be found here.
+My research used 4D imaging at large national facilities to understand very small biological systems.
+A record of my published research can be found here.

 I am now part-qualified as a Patent Attorney, a role which mixes scientific and legal skills to help inventors and companies protect all kinds of inventions.
 I’ve written a bit about this career change here.